-I’m a bit of a skeptic about most ghost stories, but the footage of this seemingly haunted tunnel sent chills down my spine.
-I had to walk away from my computer for a while before sitting down to write this article.
+We’re usually a bit skeptical about most ghost stories, but this footage of this seemingly haunted tunnel sent chills down our spines (and naturally, we had to share).

-The ore removal tunnel called Horton Mine dates back to the 1800s, but the hauntings you’re about to see occurred in 2013 and again in 2014.
-A spelunker with years of experience exploring mines stumbled across it unexpectedly while checking out the Victorine Mine in Lander County.
-Horton Mine is located about 900 feet beneath it, at the bottom of a mountain, and was used to remove the mined ore from above.
+This particular ore removal tunnel, known as the Horton Mine in Pershing County, Nevada, dates back to the 1800s.
+The eerie recording you’re about to see occurred in 2013, and the phenomena was observed and filmed again in 2014.
+A spelunker with several years of experience exploring mines stumbled across this place unexpectedly while checking out the Victorine Mine out in Lander County.
+Horton Mine is located about 900 feet beneath it, at the bottom of a mountain, and was once used to remove the mined ore from above.

-Some commenters across the internet point out that the YouTube video could easily be faked, while others support the theory that it’s haunted based on the evidence presented.
-Either way, pretty much everyone agrees that it’s a creepy tunnel that we have very little interest in exploring.
+Some commenters across the internet point out that the YouTube video could have easily been faked, while others support the theory that it’s definitely haunted based on the evidence presented.
+Either way, pretty much everyone agrees that it’s a creepy tunnel that we all have very little remaining interest in exploring.

 Interested in some more Nevada weirdness?
 Check this article out for some ideas for a “weird Nevada” road trip!